Arth - The Destination

 Arth – The Destination is a 2017 Pakistani romantic drama film, written, directed and co-produced by Shaan Shahid under his banner 5th Element.
 It stars Shahid as Ali, a struggling musician, with Humaima Malick, Mohib Mirza and Uzma Hassan in lead roles.
 It is a Pakistani remake based on Mahesh Bhatt's 1982 film Arth.

 Pre-production began in August 2013 when the film was announced by Shahid.
 Principal photography began in December 2015 in Lahore and concluded in London in October 2016.
 Film music has been given by Sahir Ali Bagga.
 Post-production took place in Pinewood Studios.
 The film released worldwide on 22 December 2017, under the co-production of Faraz Chaudhry's Cinestar and film distributor Hammad Chaudhry's HKC Entertainment.

 Plot

-Ali, a struggling musician, comes back to Pakistan from London to continue his music work as he is not getting a good work there.
+Ali, a struggling musician, comes back to Pakistan from London to continue his music work as he is not getting good work there.
 When he comes to his hometown, he meets Uzma, a writer, whose marriage with her husband Umer, a film director, is in turmoil because of an up-and-coming actress.